bgkillas/kalc/README.md

 - lim(x,f(x),point (,side)) both sides are checked by default, -1 for left, 1 for right
 - slope(x,f(x),point (,side) (,nth derivitive) (,0) ), can add a 0 to the args to not combine the x and y slopes for parametric equations, same for area
 - area(x,f(x),from,to (,0) ), length(x,f(x),from,to)
+- solve(x,f(x) (,point)) employs newtons method to find the root of a function at a starting point, assumes 0 if no point given, outputs Nan if newton method fails

 Vector functions:
 - dot({vec1},{vec2}), cross({vec1},{vec2}), proj/project({vec1},{vec2})